wayneashleyberry/jsonstructlint/README.md

 ### Rules

 - `json` struct tags must be lower camel case eg. `camelCase`
-- `json` struct tags may not contain whitespace
+- `json` struct tags must not contain whitespace
-- If a single struct field has a `json` tag, all fields must
+- `json` struct tags must exist on all fields, if they exist on one